Azure/AKS/previews.md

 az provider register -n Microsoft.ContainerService
 ```

-To create a cluster with network policy enabled, use the `--network-policy` switch in `az aks create` and specify the network policy plugin you would like to use, `azure` or `calico`.
-Note that both require the `azure` network plugin.
+To create a cluster with VMSS enabled, use the `--enable-vmss` switch in `az aks create`.

 ### Kubernetes Network Policy